All Good Everywhere from the One God

-Learn about Freewill, Law of Karma, Karma Yoga (Path of works), Jñāna Yoga (Path of Knowledge), Bhakti Yoga (Path of Devotion), Resignation/Surrender and the crown jewel, Savior’s Free Grace from Bhagavad Gīta (Song of God) sung over 5000 years ago.
+Learn about Freewill, Law of Karma, Karma Yoga (Path of works), Jñāna Yoga (Path of Knowledge), Bhakti Yoga (Path of Devotion), Resignation/Surrender from Bhagavad Gīta (Chants of Spiritual-Supreme/God) from over 5000 years ago.
 Bhagavad Gīta contains the essence of Vedānta.

 - The Vade Mecum of Vedanta or a Compendium of Vedic Philosophy (1909) by Sri Alkondavilli Govindacharya

 - Tattva Traya or Aphorisms on The Three Verities, Soul, Matter and God, translated in 1900 by Yogi Parthasarathy Aiyangar.

 - Tattva Traya, Contemporary English translation (1970) by Gwalior Satyamurthi Ayyangar.
 This translation supplements the above one (by Yogi Parthasarathy Iyengar) for contemporary study for easier understanding.

 - The Tattva Traya of Lokāchārya by B.M.
 Awasthi and C.K.
 Datta.